Yes, chlorhexidine can be effective in killing mange. It has antimicrobial properties that can help combat the mites causing mange.

 Chlorhexidine has the potential to kill mange, but it's not a guaranteed cure-all.
 It might work well for mild cases or in combination with other treatments.
 Different individuals and mange infections may respond differently to it.

-Yes, fipronil can be effective in killing mange.
-But its success depends on various factors like the severity of the infestation and the proper application.
+Yes, imidacloprid can be effective in killing mange.
+But its efficacy may depend on various factors like the severity of the infestation and the application method.

 In many cases, nitenpyram does kill mange.
 However, factors like the type of mange, the stage of the infestation, and the individual's immune response can influence the outcome.